How to check a company's financial health before investing

 How Freenance can help

 Freenance allows you to track the value of your stocks and ETFs in your portfolio, monitor diversification and observe how individual positions affect your total net worth.
-Conscious investing starts with data.
+You can connect your brokerage accounts (including XTB and Polish brokerages), see all positions in one dashboard, and track your Financial Freedom Runway — showing how your investment decisions impact your long-term financial independence.

 Want full control over your finances?